khalidryder777/BART---Abstractive-Summarization-and-KeyBERT---KeyWord-extraction-pipelines/README.md

       Output samples:
       ['friend imagine commuting walking class', 'brunch pancake dinner eating table']

-## ix: Add the summarized data columns in appropriate places in the Original data frame and run [STS - Semantic Text Similarity method](https://github.com/khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers) which will take in the original text and the summary column and output the sumilarity score.
+## IX: Add the summarized data columns in appropriate places in the Original data frame and run [STS - Semantic Text Similarity method](https://github.com/khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers) which will take in the original text and the summary column and output the sumilarity score.